 An Afternoon at the Opera: The Marriage of Figaro

-To go to the Opera is one of the most pleasurable things you can experience in life: the promise of drama, exceptional music, memorable interpretations, all contribute for a cathartic experience.
-And it’s live–not a blockbuster movie filled with special effects and CGI, but nonetheless highly effective in appealing to your emotions.
-You can forget about your own problems for a few hours watching the life lessons the characters themselves learn on stage.
+Going to the Opera is truly a pleasurable experience.
+You can enjoy the promise of drama.
+There is also exceptional music and memorable interpretations.
+These elements all contribute to a cathartic experience.
+It is live performance.
+It might not be a blockbuster movie with special effects and CGI.
+Nonetheless, it is highly effective in appealing to your emotions.
+For a few hours, you can forget about your own problems.
+You watch the life lessons the characters themselves learn on stage.
 And if you are lucky to be around Toronto you still can go watch Le Nozze di Figaro, or The Marriage of Figaro, by Wolfgang Amadeus Mozart, performed at the Canadian Opera Company (but hurry, only two performances left!)

 Trailer | Mozart’s The Marriage of Figaro

 Mozart is a master in striking a chord with his audience, specially in what regards the human affections.
 The opera was an instant success after its debut in 1786 (almost 240 years ago!).
-It was based on the infamous play The Follies of a Day; or, The Marriage of Figaro by Pierre Beaumarchais that had been written and banned two years before in pre-revolutionary Paris.
-Most of its success is attributed to the depiction of a rebellious servant standing up to his master and making evident the corruption of aristocracy.
+It was based on the infamous play The Follies of a Day; or, The Marriage of Figaro by Pierre Beaumarchais.
+He had written it two years before in pre-revolutionary Paris, where it was banned.
+The opera’s success is largely due to its depiction of a rebellious servant.
+The servant stands up to his master and exposes the corruption of aristocracy.
 But it’s more than that.
-It was one of the first operas to depart from the mythical, religious or historical characters and depict the ordinary people with all their inner feelings and complex motivations.
+It was one of the first operas to deviate from the mythical, religious or historical characters.
+It depicted the ordinary people and revealed all their inner feelings and complex motivations.

 The Marriage of Figaro: “Se vuol ballare” | Luca Pisaroni

-I have found this anecdote on Gustav Kobbé‘s The Complete Opera Book, which reminded me immediately that it had also been rendered on the big screen at the highly acclaimed movie Amadeus:
+I have found this anecdote on Gustav Kobbé‘s The Complete Opera Book, which reminded me instantly that it had also been rendered on the big screen at the highly acclaimed movie Amadeus:

 “Le Nozze di Figaro” was composed by Mozart by command of Emperor Joseph II., of Austria.
 After congratulating the composer at the end of the first performance, the Emperor said to him: “You must admit, however, my dear Mozart, that there are a great many notes in your score.”
 “Not one too many, Sire,” was Mozart’s reply.